emscripten-core/emsdk/README.md

 ##### How do I change the currently active SDK version?

 You can toggle between different tools and SDK versions by running `emsdk activate <tool/sdk name>`.
 Activating a tool will set up `~/.emscripten` to point to that particular tool.
+On Windows, you can pass the option `--global` to the `activate` command to register the environment permanently to the system registry for all users.

 ##### How do I track the latest Emscripten development with the SDK?